 Assumption is really important here too.
 So often suffering can come from the belief that we are alone in our experiences – that we alone don’t have resources while the rest of the world does.
 That’s simply not true.
 Like anything else, there’s always a continuum.

-If you happen to be rich, why would you not use that?
+Ideally we would all make the best of the resources we do have, and why wouldn’t we?
+If you happen to have money, why would you not use that?
 If you’re smart, then use that of course!
 While I 100% believe in the ability to overcome and surpass adversity, still it makes me think a lot about those who are set up to do well as opposed to those who fall through the cracks, unnoticed.

 My guess is that when we think of privilege, we often make assumptions about money and power.
 And while I’m pretty sure most people will agree that money does offer certain advantages – perhaps most significantly the absence of financial stress – I also encourage you to consider other ways that power can be attained.
 Knowledge is power, we’ve heard that one before.
 But I’m hoping you can see that one can also find power in so many other things like emotional support and connection, creativity, healthy coping mechanisms and problem solving skills.
 Not everyone who has money has these things.
 Regularly we hear about people from low income scenarios who succeed due to the love, support and encouragement of those around them.
 I don’t think it’s a coincidence – they were resourced with support in ways that others often are not.

 Maybe privilege is the wrong way to think about it.
 If basic needs of food, shelter and water are not enough for one to thrive in this world, then maybe we need to reconsider what basic needs should be.
 How are you resourced?
 What else do you need to thrive and succeed in this lifetime as opposed to simply being kept in a state of struggling to survive?
 The more resources we have, the more power we have.
 Resources beget resources when we actively use what’s available to us.